What Do Oriental Cockroaches Look Like?

 Oriental cockroaches are a dark, shiny reddish-brown or black color.
 The male and females of the species have different appearances.
-Adult males are about 22 mm in length and have long wings that cover all but a couple abdominal segment.
-Female oriental roaches are larger, about 32 mm, and have much smaller wings that only cover the first couple body segments.
+Adult males are about 22 mm in length and have long wings that cover all but a couple abdominal segments.
+Female oriental roaches are larger, about 32 mm, and have much smaller wings that only cover the first couple of body segments.
 The eggs, called orothecas, are dark brown and range from 8 to 10 mm in length.
 Inside each egg case are about 16 eggs.
 The female carries the egg case for about 30 hours before she drops it into a protected area to hatch.

 Oriental cockroaches eat organic materials that have begun to decay, as well as garbage.
 These roaches need quite a bit of water compared to other roaches, and while they can survive for a month or so without food, they can't survive more than two weeks without access to water.